Pinehood/ph-portals/README.md

   // Favicon link, preferably from the news portal's CDN
   icon: string;

-  // Flag that signifies if the news portal has RSS feeds exposed
+  // Flag that signifies if the news portal has RSS feeds exposed and used
   rss: boolean;

   // "Root" links that the scraper will go to and dig out article links